GDATASoftwareAG/external-dns-coredns-webhook/README.md

-# ExternalDNS Plugin CoreDNS Provider
+# ExternalDNS Plugin CoreDNS Webhook

 ## Pre-filtering CoreDNS services based on ownerIDs

-If your are running external-dns in multi cluster, you can use `--coredns-pre-filter-external-owned-records` and `--txt-owner-id` to ignore external created services, for example from a different external-dns.
+If you are running external-dns in multi cluster, you can use `--coredns-pre-filter-external-owned-records` and `--txt-owner-id` to ignore external created services, for example from a different external-dns.

 ## Custom attributes